Publish content on Docker Hub

 Docker Certified Container images and plugins are meant to differentiate high quality content on Docker Hub.
 Customers can consume Certified Containers with confidence knowing that both Docker and the publisher stands behind the solution.
-Further details can be found in the Docker Partner Program Guide.
+Further details and an application can be found here..

 What are the benefits of Docker Certified?

 Docker Hub promotes Docker Certified Containers and Plugins running on Docker Certified Infrastructure trusted and high quality content.
-With over 8B image pulls and access to Docker’s large customer base, a publisher can differentiate their content by certifying their images and plugins.
-With a revenue share agreement, Docker can be a channel for your content.
 The Docker Certified badge can also be listed alongside external references to your product.

 How is support handled?

-All Docker Certified Container images and plugins running on Docker Certified Infrastructure come with SLA based support provided by the publisher and Docker.
+All Docker Certified Container images and plugins running on Docker Enterprise come with support provided directly by the publisher, under your existing SLA.
 Normally, a customer contacts the publisher for container and application level issues.
-Likewise, a customer contacts Docker for Docker Edition support.
+Likewise, a customer contacts Docker for Docker Enterprise support.
 In the case where a customer calls Docker (or vice versa) about an issue on the application, Docker advises the customer about the publisher support process and performs a handover directly to the publisher if required.
 TSAnet is required for exchange of support tickets between the publisher and Docker.

 How does a publisher apply to the Docker Certified program?